arjun921/arjun921/README.md

 - 🌱 I’m currently re-learning Deep Learning
 - 🤔 I’m looking for help with pretty much anything!
 - 💬 Ask me about Machine Learning, Kubernetes, CI, Scalability, etc.
-- 📫 How to reach me: https://arjunsunil.com - Look for social or arjun921@gmail.com
+- 📫 How to reach me: arjun921@gmail.com or https://arjunsunil.com
 - ⚡ Fun fact: I might be a SDE by profession, but I'm also passionate about Flying Machines, Space travel, Scuba diving and Cooking/Baking 🥞🥐

 <!--